 A united, holistic, sustainable effort by the citywide Church to seek the peace and prosperity of their city.

 - United: the united Church in a city working together with other sectors of society

-- Holistic: living out the gospel in word and deed
+- Holistic: living out and proclaiming the gospel in word and deed

 - Sustainable: long-term vision and commitment to the city

 What are the characteristics of a city gospel movement?